-The Australian study involving 611 people determined that those with the...**

-**First:**

 The Australian study involving 611 people determined that those with the highest vitamin d levels in their blood we're the least likely to develop multiple sclerosis.
 The study also found that those with the most evidence of skin damage from sun exposure we're about 60% less likely to develop multiple sclerosis or MS-related symptoms.

 You realize (alert, side tracking!) just when you feel you are totally blind to online advertising you see an ad which somehow catches your interest.
-Just saw a fantastic banner for a trustworthy bear hunting outfitter.
+Just saw a fantastic banner for a seasoned assisted living service.
 They really ought to get the reference 🙂 Ok, i'm sorry people, back to it.